 4.2 iOS 12 Charging Issue

-Even if your battery is functioning properly, chances are that there could be an issue with its charging as well.
-These suggestions will certainly come handy to you while resolving any charging issue after the iOS 12 update.
+The following suggestions will certainly come handy to you while resolving any charging issue after the iOS 12 update.

 Here are some other solutions to fix the common iPhone charging issues.

 If your iPhone seems to overheat a lot whenever you use it, then you should be alarmed.
 There could be a serious issue with the iOS and it should be fixed immediately.
 In most of the cases, a corrupt iOS 12 update or a software issue triggers the iPhone overheating problem.